top of page

 In my experience, discomfort, confusion, negative behavioral changes, and even the potential development of lesions in horses often result from the improper use or inefficiency of auxiliary rein systems.

-Traditional side reins and draw reins are primarily concerned with controlling the horse’s head position while overlooking the importance of mobility, balance, and a correct connection.
+Traditional side reins and draw reins are primarily focused on controlling the horse’s head position while overlooking the importance of mobility, balance, and a correct connection.

 I trust that the efforts in providing guidance ensures that the EquiBalance® System will be